Kai-Meiklejohn/SimulatedAnnealing-BoxStacker/README.md

 ```

 - `<input-file>`: path to a text file where each line has three positive integers (box dimensions).
-- `<initial-temperature>`: positive integer, controls neighbourhood size in SA.
+- `<initial-temperature>`: integer > 0, controls the number of boxes that can be changed in a move (neighbourhood size) in SA.
-- `<cooling-rate>`: real value (0.1 ≤ r ≤ initial-temperature), the amount by which temperature decreases each step.
+- `<cooling-rate>`: real value (0.1 ≤ r ≤ t), the amount by which temperature is reduced after each new solution (i.e. t = t - r).

 **Usage Example:**

 ```
-java NPCStack boxes.txt 100 0.5
+java NPCStack boxes.txt 20 0.1
 ```

-This runs the optimiser on `boxes.txt` with an initial temperature of 100 and a cooling rate of 0.5.
+This runs the optimiser on `boxes.txt` with an initial temperature of 20 and a cooling rate of 0.1.
 Output is printed to stdout:

 ```
 <width> <depth> <height> <cumulative-height>